milvus-io/milvus-docs/site/en/getstarted/install-node.md

 ## What's next

-Having installed Milvus Node.js SDK, You can:
+Having installed Milvus Node.js SDK, you can:

 - Learn the basic operations of Milvus:
   - [Connect to Milvus server](connect.md)